medusajs/medusa/docs/services/CartService.md

 customer's region.
 I.e. the store operator may have created a shipping option called Free Shipping, which uses the "Standard Shipping" method from the 3PL integration, and which is free when the order value is above 100 USD.
-The store operator may have also created an Express Shipping option which uses the "Express Shipping" method from the 3PL integration and which costs 20 USD.
+The store operator may have also created an Express Shipping option that uses the "Express Shipping" method from the 3PL integration which costs 20 USD.
-The store operator has also created a Fragile Shipping option which uses the "Fragile Shipping" method from the 3PL integration and which has variable pricing depending on the size of the shipment.
+The store operator has also created a Fragile Shipping option that uses the "Fragile Shipping" method from the 3PL integration and has variable pricing depending on the size of the shipment.
 The variable pricing is calculated by the integration depending on cart.
 Finally, the store operator has defined a parcel shop option, which uses the 3PL's parcel shop shipping method.